offbeat-stuff/Random-skyblock-mixins/README.md

 - [x] faster wandering trader spawn (max chance increased from 7.5% to 15%) (spawnDelay decreased from 20 minutes to 5 minutes) (so a trader should spawn in 30 minutes on averages, vanilla is 4 hours)
 - [x] 2x2 azalea trees (little stable)
 - [x] snow dropping when mined with bare hands
+- [x] piglins spawning when pigs are hit by lightning

 # Todo
-- [ ] Implement custom FoliagePlacer for 2x2 azalea tree so on growing you dont find glow berries on ground instantly
+- [ ] Implement custom FoliagePlacer for 2x2 azalea tree so on growing you dont find glow berries on ground **instantly**